Anne Boleyn's or Bullen's Well is a Grade II listed building in the Sutton local planning authority area, England. First listed on 1 March 1974. Well.

 Description

-Anne Boleyn's Well, Madeley Cottage and railings and St Mary's form a group with road bridge, Leoni bridge, culvert and retaining walls to Carshalton Ponds, No 1 High Street, entrance gates to the Grove, Honeywood Museum, wall and gatehouse, Honeywood Walk, Greyhound Inn, wall to east of Greyhound Inn, Church of All Saints, north churchyard wall and Nos 6 and 12 High Street.
+Anne Boleyn's Well, along with Madeley Cottage and the railings, is part of a group that includes several nearby structures such as the road bridge, Leoni bridge, culvert, and retaining walls to Carshalton Ponds, No 1 High Street, entrance gates to the Grove, Honeywood Museum, wall and gatehouse, Honeywood Walk, Greyhound Inn, wall to the east of Greyhound Inn, Church of All Saints, the north churchyard wall, and Nos 6 and 12 High Street.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.